sass/sass/doc-src/SASS_REFERENCE.md

 since Ruby does not have support for them and they're highly unlikely to ever be used in practice.

+#### Output Encoding

+In general, Sass will try to encode the output stylesheet using the same encoding as the input stylesheet.
+In order for it to do this, though, the input stylesheet must have a `@charset` declaration;
+otherwise, Sass will default to encoding the output stylesheet as UTF-8.
+In addition, it will add a `@charset` declaration to the output if it's not plain ASCII.

+When other stylesheets with `@charset` declarations are `@import`ed, Sass will convert them to the same encoding as the main stylesheet.

+Note that Ruby 1.8 does not have good support for character encodings, and so Sass behaves somewhat differently when running under it than under Ruby 1.9 and later.
+In Ruby 1.8, Sass simply uses the first `@charset` declaration in the stylesheet or any of the other stylesheets it `@import`s.

 ## CSS Extensions

 ### Nested Rules